A note on parabolic Verma module homomorphisms over Kac-Moody Algebras: Truncations and reduction rules

-\begin{remark} In general, the uniqueness embedding property fails for infinite dimensional Kac-Moody algebra.
-For example, the Hom-space of Verma modules at critical level may have dimension greater than 1 (see, e.g., \cite{Wallach}). \end{remark}
+\begin{remark} In general, the unique embedding property fails for infinite dimensional Kac-Moody algebra.
+For example, the hom-space of Verma modules at critical level may have dimension greater than 1 (see, e.g., \cite{Wallach,AF,KK}). \end{remark}